migliomatte/chemdeg/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Corrected the link to the vignette in the README file
+* Corrected `par` modifications using `on.exit()` function

+* I have not added a reference work for the method used; the paper have not been released yet.
+It will be referenced once published.